 - The file you’ve chosen to recover will be recovered back to its original location.

 If you aren’t tech-savvy, you might consider taking your computer to professionals.
 However, you should keep in mind that this route has some risks.

 To start, this can cost you a lot of money.
 Recovery services are only getting more expensive each year.
-While rates will vary depending on where you live, here are the average fees in 2021.
+While rates will vary depending on where you live, here are the average fees.
 There is also no guarantee that your files will be successfully recovered.
 Lastly, your privacy may be at risk, since nothing is stopping an employee from snooping through your personal data.